Retrosynthetic analysis: Definitions

 The reverse of a synthetic reaction; the formation of starting materials from a single product.

 Example

 Shown below is a retrosynthetic analysis of phenylacetic acid:

-In planning the synthesis, two synthons are identified.
-A nucleophilic "-COOH" group, and an electrophilic "PhCH_{2}^{+}" group.
+In planning the synthesis, two synthons are identified: a nucleophilic –COOH group and an electrophilic PhCH2+ group.
 Both synthons do not exist as written; synthetic equivalents corresponding to the synthons are reacted to produce the desired product.
-In this case, the cyanide anion is the synthetic equivalent for the ^{−}COOH synthon, while benzyl bromide is the synthetic equivalent for the benzyl synthon.
+In this case, the cyanide anion is the synthetic equivalent for the –COOH synthon, while benzyl bromide is the synthetic equivalent for the benzyl synthon.

 The synthesis of phenylacetic acid determined by retrosynthetic analysis is thus: